Manufacturer Information on Greener Products

 By designing and making greener products, your business will be joining the ranks of companies who are not only helping improve human health and the environment, but also gaining a crucial competitive edge as consumer demand for greener products increases worldwide.

-Manufacturers should consider the full array of human health and environmental impacts associated with their products and their supply chain:
+As a manufacturer, you should consider the full array of human health and environmental impacts associated with, not only your operations, but also your products, services, and supply chain, which may include:

 - Climate change